 In 2014-15, the Wolf Pack turned in a then school-record 5,837 hours of community service to win the Mountain West Student-Athlete Advisory Committee Community Service Award, while in 2015-16, Nevada broke its own record with 9,432 hours of community service to defend its Mountain West community service championship.
 The award is given annually to the Mountain West Conference school that tallies the most community service hours and is presented at the Mountain West Basketball Tournament in Las Vegas in March.

-Through the wide range of activities, Wolf Pack student-athletes have the opportunity to interact with the community which has adopted them, provide youth with good role models and enhance their own character and college experience.
+Through the wide range of community service activities, Wolf Pack student-athletes have the opportunity to interact with the community that has adopted them, provide youth with good role models and enhance their own character and college experience.

-Student-athletes, coaches and staff make regular visits to local area elementary schools and the Renown Children’s Hospital, hold autograph session, conduct camps and clinics, volunteer for local organizations like Habitat for Humanity, the Animal Ark and the Food Bank of Northern Nevada and participate in community events like the Reno-Tahoe Open, Reno Balloon Races, Tough Mudder, Race for the Cure and the Reno Rodeo to name just a few.
+Student-athletes, coaches and staff make regular visits to local area elementary and middle schools and the Boys and Girls Club, hold autograph sessions, conduct sports clinics, collect items and volunteer for local organizations like the Food Bank of Northern Nevada, the St. Vincent’s Programs and Habitat for Humanity and participate in community events like Iron Man, the Reno-Tahoe Open, the Reno Balloon Races, Race for the Cure and the Reno Rodeo to name just a few.

 Give Back Like Jack

 In partnership with the Boys and Girls Club of Truckee Meadows, the Wolf Pack has dedicated its community service efforts to the memory of the late Jack Reviglio, a longtime philanthropist in Reno and Sparks.
 Led by organizations that have been shaped by their relationships with the Reviglio family over the years, the "Give Back Like Jack" campaign seeks to inspire groups and individuals in northern Nevada to do good in the community in the spirit of Reviglio who dedicated his life to philanthropy and community service.